quietui/quiet/docs/docs/components/checkbox.md

 ```

 :::info
 Most validation attributes work exactly like their native counterparts.
-However, the `custom-validity` attribute is offered in lieu of a `setCustomValidity()` method.
+However, the `custom-validity` attribute is offered in lieu of the `setCustomValidity()` method.
 This allows you to declaratively set custom errors instead of having to call a method with JavaScript.
 :::

 ### Styling validation